stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - userinfo,
 - supported claims
 - [JWKSet](#jwks) to interact with it.

+<aside class="success"> BMID will create new services for the OIDC, it is not possible to use the same service for another environment</aside>

 The Discovery document for itsme® service may be retrieved from: https://merchant.itsme.be/oidc/.well-known/openid-configuration

 Field  names and meanings in this document are defined in [OpenID Connect Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html).

-<aside class="success"> BMID will create new services for the OIDC, it is not poss use the same service for another environment?</aside>

-No, .

 # 3. Authenticating the User